 Third level protection (administrative controls)

 Administrative controls involve altering work practices to minimize the risk of exposure.
-For example, rules and guidelines may be established such as cleaning protocols, telling workers to not share tools, or implementing one-way doors or walkways.
+For example, rules and guidelines may be established, such as cleaning protocols, instructing workers to not share tools, or changing the traffic flow by implementing one-way doors or walkways.

 Fourth level protection (PPE)